eBPF Basics (Part 1)¶

 In this tutorial, you will learn the basics of eBPF (extended Berkeley Packet Filter). eBPF is a technology that allows you to run sandboxed programs in the Linux kernel.

-The first project of this course will be to write a series of eBPF programs.
-This tutorial will help you to understand the basics of eBPF and how to write eBPF programs.
+The second project of this course will be to write a series of eBPF programs.
+This tutorial will help you to understand the basics of eBPF and how to write eBPF programs using the libbpf library.

 How to modify the Linux kernel¶